- J.J. Abrams

 Mirroring his subject, Abrams assembles pieces here and there from other films, but combines his sources of inspiration with renewed energy, relying both on nostalgia and his own innovations.
 Long fascinated with mysteries, his artistic philosophy seems based on Spielberg prolonging the shark’s appearance in Jaws until the final act.
 From the entire concept of Lost to the elusive-yet-captivating tactics behind Cloverfield’s marketing campaign, Abrams has long maintained hush-hush productions to limit his audience’s information, because he knows that with secrecy comes the audience’s interest and involvement.
 With Super 8, he creates a sense of mystery when, after barely surviving the crash, Joe witnesses something escape from one of the railcars.
 The kids’ science teacher (Glynn Turman), the sole survivor and driver of the derailing truck, warns, “Do not speak of this, or else you and your parents will die.”
 What did the science teacher know?
 And what was the thing that emerged from the railcar?
 The drive toward uncovering that mystery is a gripping and emotional one.

-Military forces headed by cold leader Nelec (Noah Emmerich) descend on Lillian, Ohio for a quick cleanup, while strange, paranormal occurrences flood the quiet town.
+Military forces headed by cold leader Nelec (Noah Emmerich) descend on Lillian, Ohio, for a quick cleanup, while strange, paranormal occurrences flood the quiet town.
 Joe has recently lost his mother in a steel mill accident, and his deputy sheriff father (Kyle Chandler) doesn’t have time for him, especially in the wake of a town-wide crisis.
 And so, the familiar Spielbergian theme of disjointed families comes into play, with children searching for what’s really going on, while adults remain clueless.
-Joe clutches to his mother’s necklace, his last remaining token of her, and places his love in another older female, Alice.
+Joe clutches his mother’s necklace, his last remaining token of her, and places his love in another older female, Alice.
 There’s a palpable connection between Joe and Alice from the start, both acknowledged onscreen and felt by the audience; these two young actors have incredible chemistry.
-And even while Abrams openly admits within the movie-within-a-movie talk how manipulative screenwriters introduce a love interest to raise the dramatic stakes, when Alice is taken by the thing, it’s all the more suspenseful to see these young filmmakers act out the clichés they were so willing to employ.
+And even while Abrams openly admits within the movie-within-a-movie talk how manipulative screenwriters introduce a love interest to raise the dramatic stakes, when the thing takes Alice, it’s all the more suspenseful to see these young filmmakers act out the clichés they were so willing to employ.

 Abrams dives into his period with plenty of humorous “remember when” moments, such as making the newfangled Walkman or lingo like “mint” comic jabs.
 The Knacks’ “My Sharona” also has a significant place on the soundtrack, while Abrams’ composer Michael Giacchino channels John Williams at his most magical.
 Although the film doesn’t look like it was shot in 1979, the production’s mise-en-scène captures the era with pitch-perfect inflection.
 Filling his frame with his usual lens flare-dominated visual style, Abrams adds flourishes—such as split-diopter lenses and low-angle perspectives—which resound with the spirit of Spielberg classics.
-Visually and aurally, we’re transported into the film’s period, only occasionally removed by the modern (and exceptional) CGI work used to render certain effects.
+Visually and aurally, Abrams transports his audience into the film’s period, an immersion only occasionally betrayed by the modern (and exceptional) CGI work used to render certain effects.

 Spielbergian tropes emerge throughout, creating a further sense of nostalgia for the moviegoing audience—in particular for those who grew up with Spielberg’s seemingly endless roster of blockbusters from the ‘70s and ‘80s, and treat them like a warm blanket.
 The result may not be as instantly iconic as Spielberg’s referenced works, but it’s lovingly familiar.
 Most apparent are the comparisons to Jaws, with Chandler’s sheriff out of his element hunting a monster he doesn’t understand, and Close Encounters of the Third Kind, with a military force covering up an alien contact.
 But then, these events are seen through the eyes of children, as in E.T.: The Extra-Terrestrial.
 By the finale, when we’ve observed the creature in more detail, its horrible and unexpected mysteries revealed, we realize Abrams has combined the classical Spielberg sentimentalism with the director’s more recent capacity for violence, as seen in War of the Worlds.